 You have to be practical in choosing the college where you will attend.
-Make a comparison across the many colleges and universities that offer the same program that you want to attend.
-Take into consideration the distance, the school fees and the nearby facilities that surround the college, state universities or universities you will enroll.
+Make a comparison across the many colleges and universities that offer the same program you want to attend.
+Take into consideration the distance, the school fees, and the nearby facilities surrounding the college, state universities, or universities you will enroll.

 Determine how are you going to pay for your college and other fees

 This is important because the possibility of finishing your degree depends on how much and till when can you finance yourself all the way through college.
-You have to think of budgeting and means of earning extra so you can stay in college and get a degree.
+You have to think of budgeting and means of earning extra to stay in college and get a degree.